ally-design-system/ally-design-system-starter-kit/README.md

 The starter kit will include:

 -   An extended Atomic Design project architecture using Design Tokens.
--   A Storybook powered visual testing enviroment.
+-   A Storybook powered visual testing environment.
 -   A Storybook Docs powered design system
 -   Unit testing with Jest and CircleCI (This may not be included in the first version of the kit).
 -   Sass powered Design Token maps and functions.